kingmoc/single-page-checkout-cjs-react/README.md

 3. Create Form
 4. Handling Form Data/Validation/Errors
 5. Handling Discount Code
-6. Capturing Checkout
-7. Route to conformation page (*Thanks for Your Order*)
+6. Capturing Checkout & route to Thank You page (*Thanks for Your Order*)

 ##### ***** *Extra* *****
-8. How to implement Stripe as a payment gatway
+How to implement Stripe as a payment gatway
 *******
 *This guide strictly utilizes functional react components and relies heavenly on react hooks and dynamic rendering.
 The purpose of this guide is to show how you can use the SDK to build eCommerce functionality and not a true deep dive into react.
 There will be links to outside resources that can further explain certain react features.*